VDA5050/VDA5050/VDA5050_EN.md

 For a valid order, there shall be at least one node and the number of edges shall be equal to the number of nodes minus one.

-The first node of an order shall be trivially reachable for the AGV.
+The first node of an order shall be trivially reachable for the mobile robot and released.
 This means either that the AGV is already standing on the node, or that the AGV is in the node's deviation range.
 As such, the first node shall not be reported in the `nodeStates`.

 Nodes and edges both have a boolean attribute `released`.